idno/known/docs/install/instructions.rst

 Before you begin
 ----------------

+By installing Known now, you're working on the cutting edge.
+When we release this summer, there will be a friendly installer, as well as a full hosted service for you to check out the features.
+Right now, there's a little bit more involved.

-Make sure your server satisfies the :doc:`requirements`.
+To begin with, make sure your server satisfies the :doc:`requirements`.

 Some of the technologies involved are a little bit new, so you may have to ask for your web host to install them specially.
 We want to help you pick a great host that works well with Known, so we'll be creating a list of the ones